 Are you looking into student loans, grants or work study opportunities?
-Here’s the info you need to know about Title IV funding.
+The information you need to know about Title IV funding can be found below.

 What Programs Fall Under Title IV?